docpad-archive/documentation/extend/plugin-write.html.md

 The [BasePlugin](https://github.com/bevry/docpad/blob/master/src/lib/plugin.coffee) is important as it provides some of the tucked away magic for our plugins.
 But what is even more important, is the plugin events that your plugin will hook into to provide its functionality.
 [You can discover the plugin events available to you on the Events Page.](/docpad/events)

-If you must insist on writing your plugin inside a non-coffeecript dialect, you may use the `BasePlugin.extend({})` method like so:
+If you must insist on writing your plugin inside a non-CoffeeScript dialect, you may use the `BasePlugin.extend({})` method like so:

 ``` javascript
 // Export Plugin